The-User-Python/elements-conversion/README.md

 # Want To Contact Me , But Don't Know How To ?

-  Answer- You can Contact me through mail from here [G-Mail](https://mail.google.com/mail/?tab=rm&authuser=0&ogbl) , [Lichess]( https://lichess.org/) .
+You can Contact me through mail from here [G-Mail](https://mail.google.com/mail/?tab=rm&authuser=0&ogbl) , [Lichess]( https://lichess.org/) .
 Don't Worry it's Open-Source , You can create you're Own website after once you fork my reposirtory .

 # Now Some Coding Practice

- Answer- So usually you have to start with basic's like
+So usually you have to start with basic's like

                                  a=10